 You can rest easy tonight.
 Emily informed us, “I wrote a statement that the student sent on to the professor.
 There was a confirmation to the school saying: ‘My name is Emily Gover, this is what I do.
 Your student legally used this tool.
 It’s just a weird snafu of metadata and technology thinking that it has something right when, in reality, there are a lot more nuanced details that algorithms and bots can’t pick up.’

 “The student was super appreciative and told me a week later that everything passed after being threatened to be put on academic probation.
 Everything turned out fine and he graduated.”

 A big thanks to Emily for telling her story.
-You can read Emily’s original writeup about this ‘weird snafu’ on her personal blog.
+You can read Emily’ s original writeup about this ‘weird snafu’ on her personal blog.

 As academic misconduct evolves from plagiarism into contract cheating, at Turnitin, we’re trying as hard as ever to evolve, too.
 But, until robots walk among us, humans must always make the final decision.

-Authorship gathers all of the necessary pieces of evidence to help educators make informed and impartial judgments with confidence.
+Turnitin Originality gathers all of the necessary pieces of evidence to help educators make informed and impartial judgments with confidence.